Kufre-eyen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the command groups prints all the groups that the current user is part of
+the command chown changes the owner of the file hello to the user betty